rmarquis/rmarquis.github.io/pages/ml.md

 ### Specialization Certificates

-See [Certifications](./ct) for ML, DL, NLP, GANs, AI and MLops certificates.
+See [Certifications](./ct) for AI, ML, DL, NLP, GANs and LLMs certificates.

 ### References